zeek/spicy/doc/zeek.rst

 ================

-While Spicy itself remains application independent, transparent integration into Zeek has been a primary goal for its development.
-To facilitate adding new protocol and file analyzers to `Zeek
+While Spicy itself remains application independent, transparent integration into `Zeek <https://zeek.org>`_ has been a primary goal for its development from early on.
+While historically an external Zeek plugin was required to use Spicy parsers with Zeek, Zeek has now been shipping with built-in Spicy support since version 5.0.
+That means you can directly add new protocol, file, and packet analyzers to Zeek through Spicy without needing to write any further code.
-<https://zeek.org>`_, there is a `Zeek plugin
-<https://github.com/zeek/spicy-plugin>`_ that makes Spicy parsers
-accessible to Zeek's processing pipeline.
 In the following, we dig deeper into how to use all of this.

 .. note::